dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 Conditional update
 ------------------

-In addition to the synchronization primitives, the library provides a conditional update mechanism which is not synchronized, but which tests whether the value in a variable or slot has changed and atomically updates it if not.
+In addition to the synchronization primitives, the module provides a conditional update mechanism which is not synchronized, but which tests whether the value in a variable or slot has changed and atomically updates it if not.